Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Forecasting of Probability Distributions

 Let $\mathcal{X}\subset \mathbb{R}^{D}$ be a compact subset.
 Assume that $\Gamma=\Omega$ is the space of all probability measures over Borel field of $\mathcal{X}$.
 One may naturally extend CRPS formula \eqref{crps-definition} for comparing multi-dimensional distributions $\gamma,\omega$ on $\mathcal{X}$:

 where $\text{CDF}_{\upsilon}:\mathcal{X}\rightarrow [0,1]$ denotes CDF of multi-dimensional $\upsilon\in\Gamma$.
 Similar to the analysis of the previous subsection, one may prove that if $\mathcal{X}\subset \prod_{d=1}^{D}[a_{d},b_{d}]$, then the loss \eqref{crps-multidim-definition} is ${\big[2\cdot \big(\prod_{d=1}^{D}(b_{d}-a_{d})\big)^{-1}\big]}$-mixable (and $4$-times lower exp-concave), and obtain an analogue to aggregation rule \eqref{crps-substitution} for mixability and \eqref{crps-wa-substitution} for exp-concavity.
 The analogue to \eqref{crps-wa-substitution} is straightforward: the aggregated distribution is a mixture.
-However, the substitution analogue to \eqref{crps-substitution} is hard to use in high-dimensional spaces, e.g. to sample from the distribution or to calculate moments, although modern Monte Carlo Markov Chain methods can be used, see \cite{brooks2011handbook}.
+However, the substitution analogue to \eqref{crps-substitution} is hard to use in high-dimensional spaces, e.g. to sample from the distribution or to calculate moments.
 Besides, definition \eqref{crps-multidim-definition} is not symmetric to probability measure rotations and is sensitive to the choice of the coordinate system.

-To overcome above-mentioned issues, we propose to use \textbf{Sliced Continuous Ranking Probability Score} (SCRPS) which reduces to estimation of multiple one-dimensional CRPS and is invariant to the choice of the coordinate system.
+To overcome above-mentioned issues, we propose to use \textbf{Sliced Continuous Ranked Probability Score} (SCRPS) which reduces to estimation of multiple one-dimensional CRPS and is invariant to the choice of the coordinate system.
 First, for all $\upsilon\in\Gamma$ we define $\text{SCDF}: \mathbb{S}^{D-1}\times \mathbb{R}\rightarrow [0,1]$ by

 where $\theta\in \mathbb{S}^{D-1}=\{x\in \mathbb{R}^{D}\wedge \|x\|_{2}=1\}$ is a unit sphere.
 Function $\text{SCDF}_{\upsilon}(\theta,\cdot)$ is a CDF of the distribution $\upsilon$ projected on to the line orthogonal to $\langle x,\theta\rangle=0$.
 Let $S_{D-1}$ be the surface area of $(D-1)$-dimensional unit sphere.
 Now we define SCRPS: